TaylorBisset/CS131-SimpleBankingSystem-HonorsProject/CS131-SimpleBankingSystem-HonorsProject/README.md

 In the final iteration of this project (for CS131), I plan to use vectors, arrays, and pointers for data management.
 The user can create checking and savings accounts within their profile files.

+## Project 3: Vectors, Structures, and Pointers

+In my final iteration of this project, I used vectors, pointers, and structures to help facilitate the banking portion.
+This included creating a class Account, which I then had vectors to create and manage account numbers and balances.
+Manipulating the files gave me great difficulty, especially when overwriting the files' new balanaces.
+I spent several hours debugging and rewriting code to make these accounts work as intended.

+### Final Thoughts

+I am delighted with the final results of my project; Recreating this project with my current knowledge would make it operate much more smoothly.

+This project provided me with great insight as the course progressed.
+I had much of fun, and experienced incredible frustration.